 In this article, we look at why hair thins.
 We also discuss some of the treatments and home remedies available.

-The American Academy of Dermatology (AAD) point out that people lose 50–100 hairs each day.
-New hair then regrows from the same hair follicles.
+According to the American Academy of Dermatology Association, most people lose 50–100 hairs each day, as old hair falls out, and new hair regrows from the same hair follicles.

-The following sections look at possible causes of thinning hair.
+The following sections give more details about some of the causes of thinning hair.

 Male or female pattern hair loss

-In males, hair thinning tends to occur from the hairline to the back of the head.
+In males, hair thinning tends to occur from the hairline to the back of the head and resembles an “M” shape.
 In females, it tends to affect the crown of the head.

-Alopecia areata is a condition that causes hair loss in round patches on the scalp.
-It can also affect the eyebrows, beard, and other areas where hair is present.
+Alopecia areata causes hair loss in round patches on the scalp.
+It can also affect the eyebrows, beard, and other hair, as well as the nails.
+Around